 Choosing a college major can be a daunting task.
-But the Myers-Briggs test is here to help.
+But the 16 personalities test is here to help.
 However, as with career choices, personality tests can do little more than provide context and a useful framework for understanding ourselves.
 Ultimately, it’s up to each person to not only consider job prospects but also to listen to their natural inclinations.

 Because of their good work ethic and relentless determination, ESTJs are often high achievers in college.
 In fact, The Administrators are among the personality types with the highest college GPA on average and are very likely to graduate.

 ESTJs tend to focus on concrete and pragmatic matters.
 They see the world as a set of facts interrelated through logical connections.
 This is why a major that deals with clear and down-to-earth subjects may be best suited for them.
 These include majors related to law, business, and finance.

 ESTJs also have a strong proclivity to occupy leadership positions, so subjects that focus on management or administration may be a good match for them.
 Finally, their practicality combined with their attention to detail makes them worthy candidates for scientific fields, such as research, engineering, and computer science.